calaldees/teachingWorkshops/teacherTraining/behaviour.md

 Behaviour
 =========

+PM Session

 * How can we aid _Behaviour for Learning_ through our planning and teaching in Computing?
 * Barriers to learning Computing
-        * Technical (reliable?, responsive?)
     * Mental/Emotional (99% of the time software is broken)
 * Verbal and non-verbal communication for behaviour
 * The physical space of a Computer room
 * Laws relating to computer use and how this can be incorporated into classroom practice
 * Teacher as a role model
     * self-regulate one’s emotions affects pupils’ ability to learn, success in school and future lives
 * Pupils worldview and motivation
-        * Intrinsic factors (related to their identity and values)
-        * Considering 'Meaningful success' from pupils perspective
     * pupils believe that their feelings will be considered and understood
 * Predictable and secure environment
     * reinforcing routines, including through positive reinforcement

+Differed to later
+* Barriers to learning Computing
+    * Technical (reliable?, responsive?)
+* Pupils worldview and motivation
+    * Intrinsic factors (related to their identity and values)
+    * Considering 'Meaningful success' from pupils perspective

 Pre-Reading
 ------------

 * Reading (30min)
     * [Getting the simple things right: Charlie Taylor's behaviour checklists](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/571640/Getting_the_simple_things_right_Charlie_Taylor_s_behaviour_checklists.pdf)